dridk/todo/README.md

 	sudo apt-get install mongodb

-Then install flask like this :
+Then install dependencies and run:

 	pip3 install -r server/requirements.txt
+	python3 server/app.py

 ## Client
 Todo Client is a pyQt5.7 client made with pure QML.
 Other module are note used.
-To install dependencies :
+To install dependencies and run :

 	pip3 install -r client/requirements.txt
+	python3 client/app.py